wtsi-hgi/bsub_jupyter_lab/README.md

 * `-m` is the memory requested (500000 means 50G)
 * `-q` is the lSF queue

-The address:port and token of the server will be given in file `jupyter_lab.log`
+The address:port and token of the server will be given in file `jupyter_lab.log` (generated in current directory).